 Time to rest those legs and enjoy some coffee house tradition!
 Find a cafe and ask for Wiener Melange if in need of a Cappuccino, and a Brauner if you want Espresso.
 Enjoy it with a slice of Apple strudel and the Sacher cake or any other pastry, there is always several to choose from.

 We loved Cafe Tomaselli.
-This is the oldest cafe in Austria and the best place to enjoy some people-watching while sipping on coffee and cakes.
+This is the oldest cafe in Austria and where Mozart used to have almond milk.
+It is the best place to enjoy some people-watching while sipping on coffee and cakes.
 The cafe, to date, carries an old-world charm with it and it right in the heart of Salzburg’s Old Town on the Alter Markt and has been run for over 150 years by the Tomaselli family.

 Salzburg Zoo, located within the Hellbrunn estate, has its premises divided as per continents.
 Animals representing every continent are found here.
 Children will particularly love this place.
 On certain days, the zoo is open at night too, providing a unique experience.
 It is one of the top Salzburg attractions when visiting with kids.